MathiasPechinger/plantgeek/readme.md

 ### Known Issues

-- The fridge controller has a bug where it does not switch on if the humidity is too high.
+- The fridge controller has a bug where it does not switch on if the humidity is too high -> currently on happens after a restart.
+So check if the fridge is working after a restart.
-- An empty CO2 reservoir is not detected automatically and will not create and alarm.
+- An empty CO2 reservoir is not detected automatically and will not create and alarm -> will be fixed in the future.
+- Air pressure is not measured and might be a problem for the CO2 measurement -> will be fixed in the future.

 ## Failure Mode and Effects Analysis (FMEA)